Argentina bonds, stocks firm on possible deal to exit default

 BUENOS AIRES Argentine bond prices and stocks firmed on Thursday, with news that international banks may be close to a deal to buy debt from holdout creditors that would resolve its debt crisis.

-The creditors are considering an offer from Citigroup (C.N), JP Morgan (JPM.N), HSBC (HSBA.L) and Deutsche Bank (DBKGn.DE) of 80 cents on the dollar for their roughly $1.66 billion (986 million pounds) of Argentine debt, Thomson Reuters IFR reported on Wednesday.
+The creditors are considering an offer from Citigroup (C.N), JP Morgan (JPM.N), HSBC (HSBA.L) and Deutsche Bank (DBKGn.DE) of 80 cents on the dollar for their roughly $1.66 billion of Argentine debt, Thomson Reuters IFR reported on Wednesday.

 Argentina defaulted for the second time in 12 years last week after the government said it could not reach a deal with the holdout creditors, New York hedge funds that have been demanding face value on bonds they bought on the cheap after the country's economic crash in 2002.